signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - **Unit Tests** - test individual components of a program.
   The subject under test is a single function, class, or some other unit of non-trivial programming logic.
 - **Integration Tests** - test that multiple logical components of the system function correctly together.
-- **End-to-End Tests (E2E)** - exercise full-system workflows as they would occur when triggered in production.
+- **End-to-End Tests (E2E)** - exercise full-system workflows as they would occur in the live application.

 Each type of test serves a unique purpose and has a place in a well-balanced test suite.
 A pyramid is often used to illustrate how each type of test relates to the others.